KEVN-LD

 KEVN-LD (channel 7) is a low-power television station in Rapid City, South Dakota, United States, affiliated with the Fox network.
-It is owned by Gray Television alongside ABC affiliate KOTA-TV (channel 3) and MeTV affiliate KHME (channel 23).
+It is owned by Gray Media alongside ABC affiliate KOTA-TV (channel 3) and MeTV affiliate KHME (channel 23).
 The stations share studios on Skyline Drive in Rapid City, where KEVN-LD's transmitter is also located.

-KEVN is also carried on two of KOTA's full-power satellites: KHSD-TV (channel 11.2) in Lead, South Dakota (which can also be seen over the air in Rapid City), and KSGW-TV (channel 12.2) in Sheridan, Wyoming.
-KHSD's transmitter is located on Terry Peak near Spearfish, South Dakota, while KSGW's transmitter is on Bosin Rock.
+KEVN-LD is also carried on a subchannel of KOTA-TV, as well as on KOTA's full-power satellites.
+KHSD-TV (channel 11.2) in Lead, South Dakota, serves the Black Hills proper; it can also be seen over the air in Rapid City.
+KSGW-TV (channel 12.2) in Sheridan, Wyoming, serves northern and northeast Wyoming.
+KHSD-TV's transmitter is located on Terry Peak near Spearfish, South Dakota, while KSGW-TV's transmitter is on Bosin Rock.

 History

 KEVN intellectual unit

 Until 2016, the KEVN call sign, Fox affiliation, and virtual channel 7 assignment were used on the broadcast license presently associated with KOTA-TV.
 KEVN-TV had launched in 1976 as an ABC affiliate, replacing KRSD-TV, which had signed on in 1958 as an NBC affiliate with a secondary ABC affiliation, switched to CBS in 1970, and was denied license renewal in 1971; KRSD shut down several months before KEVN began operations.
 KEVN switched to NBC in 1984 and Fox in 1996.
 The original KEVN was also seen on a satellite station in Lead, KIVV-TV (channel 5), which operated on the license now used by KHSD-TV; virtual channel 5 is presently used by KQME, a satellite of MeTV affiliate KHME (channel 23).